Richie Rude is one of America’s most decorated MTB enduro riders and the first man to win back-to-back championship titles on the Enduro World Series.

-Richie Rude grew up in Redding, Connecticut, an athletic kid from the start.
-He was riding a mountain bike on the dirt trails around his house and a BMX bike by age seven, and by 12 he competed in his first downhill mountain bike race.
-He also played football and baseball, and ran track, but Richie was most at home on the seat of his mountain bike.
-“I always loved being on my mountain bike so much more than being at football practice,” Richie says.
+Richie Rude grew up in Redding, Connecticut and was riding a BMX bike and a mountain bike on the dirt trails around his house by the age of seven.
+By 12 he had already competed in his first downhill mountain bike race.
+He also played football, baseball and ran track, but Richie was most at home on the seat of his mountain bike.

 He turned pro at 15 and graduated from high school while juggling a competition schedule that had him travelling around the world to compete in mountain bike races.
 In 2013, at age 18, he won the Junior Men’s Downhill World Championship title.
 Soon after, Richie switched his focus to enduro racing – a growing mountain bike discipline that involves timed stages throughout a mountainous course.